NC 4-H Steward Program

-The objective of the NC 4-H Horse Steward Program is to train volunteer leaders to serve in a steward position.
-The steward position is a required position at NC 4-H Horse Program shows and events.
-Only a certified NC 4-H Horse Program Steward is eligible to serve in that role.
-The steward’s position may be a paid position or an unpaid volunteer position.
-The steward’s responsibility is to interpret the rules, regulations and guidelines to 4-H members, volunteer leaders, parents and show/event management.
+The steward position is a required position at 4-H Horse Program shows and events.
+Only a certified N.C.
+4-H Horse Program Steward is eligible to serve in that role.
+It may be a paid position or unpaid volunteer position.
+The steward has the responsibility to interpret the rules, regulations and guidelines to 4-H members, volunteer leaders, parents and show/event management.
 However, a steward has no authority in connection with the management or officiating of an event or show.

 - Be a knowledgeable horse person with a strong background in horse management, showing, and training.

-- Be an approved adult NC 4-H Horse Program volunteer leader for at least 5 years.
+- Be an approved adult 4-H Horse Program volunteer leader for at least 3 years.

-- Be knowledgeable of the NC 4-H Horse Program’s rules and regulations.
+- Be knowledgeable of the North Carolina 4-H Horse Program’s rules and regulations.

 - Complete and submit an application requesting consideration.

 - Provide a letter of reference from their county extension 4-H agent verifying their eligibility.

-- Successfully complete the training program, including an open book exam.
+- Successfully complete a training program, including an open book exam.

-- Interpret and clarify rules and advise on eligibility for a parrticular class or educational event.
+- Interpret and clarify rules and advise on eligibility for a particular class or educational event.
 Show/event management is responsible for enforcing these rules.

-- Report to management any misrepresentation or substitution of entry without waiting for a formal protest.
+- Report to management any misrepresentation or substitution of entry without waiting for a protest.

-- Officially measure any horses/ponies that are questioned relative to size and class eligibility.
+- Measure officially any horses that are questioned relative to size and class eligibility.

-- Report to show/event management any rule offense or violation.
+- Report to show/event management any rule offense or rule violations.
 Show/event management is responsible for enforcing rules.

-- Serve as mediator between show exhibitors and the judge(s).
-Exhibitors may not speak to a judge concerning a class without permission from the steward.
+- Serve as mediator between the show exhibitors and the judge(s).
+Exhibitors may not speak to the judge concerning a class without permission from the steward.
 Judges are encouraged to help youth, but in no instance should judges be abused as a result of their placings.
 All exhibitors and parents should display good sportsmanship at all times.

-- Serve as a representative for the NC State 4-H Horse Program.
+- Serve as a representative of the State 4-H Horse Program.